peterqliu/threebox/docs/Threebox.md

 ### `var threebox = new Threebox(map);`

-Instantiates a threebox canvas atop the Mapbox GL JS canvas object in `map`.
-Automatically sets up a new canvas DOM element for Three.js and synchronizes the camera movement and events between Three.js and Mapbox GL JS.
+Instantiates a threebox scene.
+Automatically synchronizes the camera movement and events between Three.js and Mapbox GL JS.

 ### `threebox.setupDefaultLights();`